nejukmaster/ProjectA/ProjectA/Assets/Character/Shader/README.md

 ### Skin Shader With Diffuse Wraping

 To get Illustrative Shadow, I used Diffuse Wrapping with normal Dot light and normal Dot view value.
 For this, I made a Diffuse Ramp which maps normal Dot light value at xAxis and normal dot view value at yAxis.
-So that, the fragment is illuminated by standard Lambert, and the closer the Main Camera looks, the brighter the fragment becomes.
+So, the fragment is illuminated by standard Lambert, and the closer the Main Camera looks, the brighter the fragment becomes.

 ![Alt text](/ExplainImgs/SkinDiffuseRamp.png)